theY2Kbug/Maze-Renderer/README.md

 ### Scope of future work
 <ul>
-  <li>Add support for mobile devices
+  <li> Add support for mobile devices
-  <li>Optimize code to improve rendering frame rate without compromising viewcone ray angle resolution (current frame rate - 30FPS)
+  <li> Optimize code to improve rendering frame rate without compromising on view cone ray-angle resolution (current frame rate - 30FPS)
+  <li> Explore other maze generation algorithms
+  <li> Add objectives and turn it into a short game
 </ul>

+##

+This project was inspired by the tutorial series on <a href="https://thecodingtrain.com/CodingChallenges/145-2d-ray-casting.html">2D Raycasting</a> and
+<a href="https://thecodingtrain.com/CodingChallenges/010.1-maze-dfs-p5.html">Maze Generation</a> by Daniel Shiffman